Brainstorm Cell Therapeutics Inc. (BCLI) Shares Up Despite Recent Market Volatility

 BCLI’s Market Performance

-BCLI’s stock has seen a 57.42% increase for the week, with a 7.96% rise in the past month and a 63.76% gain in the past quarter.
-The volatility ratio for the week is 17.49%, and the volatility levels for the past 30 days are at 11.66% for Brainstorm Cell Therapeutics Inc. The simple moving average for the last 20 days is 38.30% for BCLI stock, with a simple moving average of -6.58% for the last 200 days.
+The stock of Brainstorm Cell Therapeutics Inc. (BCLI) has seen a 15.57% increase in the past week, with a 38.24% rise in the past month, and a 73.01% gain in the past quarter.
+The volatility ratio for the week is 26.18%, and the volatility levels for the past 30 days are at 16.27% for BCLI.
+The simple moving average for the last 20 days is 45.87% for BCLI stock, with a simple moving average of 8.05% for the last 200 days.

 Analysts’ Opinion of BCLI